lombao/lxzasm/README.md

 ```
 you will get a warning line for each undocumented opcode you are using.
 But
 it will compile it anyway.

+### Output
+The code generated will be in a file named "z80.bin", but this file might have different formats
+* flat: this is the default, this is a 64K direct dump
+* bin: this is a bin output but only of the generated code, no padding, no headers.

 ## SYNTAX
 It tries to acoomodate most of the syntax variants, including intel syntax, for instance, it will accept both upper and lower cases